pradeepiyer/ray-mcp/docs/DEVELOPMENT.md

 - Python 3.10+
 - uv package manager
-- kubectl (for KubeRay development)
+- kubectl (for KubeRay operator setup and debugging only - the MCP server uses native Kubernetes APIs)
 - Docker (optional, for local Kubernetes)

 ### Installation